 Town Altitude: 1000m

-The ski season for the main ski area opens for winter 2017/2018 on 01 December and runs through to 07 April.
+The ski season for the main ski area opens for winter 2018/2019 at the beginning of December and runs through to 07 April.
 (Some lifts will remain open until 22 April depending on snow conditions.)

 Saalbach Tourist Office: www.saalbach.com

 Austrian Railways (includes public bus services): www.oebb.at